-1. The Mail Handler Assistant (MHA) employee work force shall be comprised of noncareer bargaining unit employees.
+1. The Mail Handler Assistant (MHA) employee work force shall be comprised of noncareer bargaining unit employ-

-- 2. During the course of a service week, in postal installations with less than 200 man years of employment, the Employer will make every effort to ensure that qualified and available part-time flexible employees, if there are any in the installation, are utilized at the straight-time rate prior to assigning such work to MHAs and/or casuals, provided that the reporting guarantee for MHAs is met.
-This sentence also shall apply to larger installations during the limited period in which they continue to employ part-time flexible employees. - 3.
-The total number of MHAs within a district will not exceed 15.0% of the total number of career mail handlers in that district, but not more than 20% in any installation.
-The Employer will provide the Union at the National level with an accounting period report listing the number of mail handler MHAs at each installation and in each district.
+2. During the course of a service week, in postal installations with less than 200 man years of employment, the Employer will make every effort to ensure that qualified and available part-time flexible employees, if there are any in the installation, are utilized at the straight-time rate prior to assigning such work to MHAs and/or casuals, provided that the reporting guarantee for MHAs is met.
+This sentence also shall apply to larger installations during the limited period in which they continue to employ part-time flexible employees.

+3. The total number of MHAs within a district will not exceed 18.5% of the total number of career mail handlers in that district, but not more than 23.5% in any installation.
+The Employer will provide the Union at the National level with an accounting period report listing the number of MHAs at each installation and in each district.
 This report will be provided within fourteen (14) days of the close of the accounting period.
-In the event that the Employer exceeds the 15% limitation by district, or the 20% limitation by installation, a remedy, if any, will be determined by the individual facts and on a case-by-case basis. - 4.
-Any non-NPMHU bargaining unit employee on light or limited duty in the mail handler craft or on a rehabilitation assignment in the mail handler craft who does not hold a bid assignment will not be counted as a career employee for the purpose of determining the number of MHAs who may be employed in the mail handler craft. - 5.
-MHAs shall be hired from an appropriate register pursuant to such procedures as the Employer may establish.
+In the event that the Employer exceeds the 18.5% limitation by district, or the 23.5% limitation by installation, a remedy, if any, will be determined by the individual facts and on a case-by-case basis.

+4. Any non-NPMHU bargaining unit employee on light or limited duty in the mail handler craft or on a rehabilitation assignment in the mail handler craft who does not hold a bid assignment will not be counted as a career employee for the purpose of determining the number of MHAs who may be employed in the mail handler craft.

+5. MHAs shall be hired from an appropriate register pursuant to such procedures as the Employer may establish.
 They will be hired for terms of 360 calendar days per appointment.
 Such employees have no daily or weekly work hour guarantees.
 MHAs will have a break in service of 5 days if reappointed.
 In addition, any MHA who is scheduled to work and who reports to work in an installation with 200 or more man years of employment shall be guaranteed four (4) hours of work or pay.
 MHAs at smaller installations will be guaranteed two (2) hours work or pay.

+(The preceding Section, Article 7.1C, shall apply to Mail Handler Assistant employees.)